Size-Wang/Size-Wang/README.md

 **Master Researcher in Artificial Intelligence | Seeking PhD Opportunities**

+- Email: sizewang@buaa.edu.cn | szwang0312@gmail.com

 ---

 ## 🚀 About Me

-I'm a passionate researcher dedicated to integrating cutting-edge AI with cross-domain expertise to deliver practical, scalable, and high-impact applications.
+I'm a passionate researcher <u>_dedicated to integrating cutting-edge AI with cross-domain expertise to deliver practical, scalable, and high-impact applications_</u>.

 Currently, I am pursuing my MSc in Artificial Intelligence at Beihang University, where my work focuses on multi-agent reinforcement learning (MARL), large language models (LLMs), and intelligent robotics.

-I'm actively looking for PhD positions to further advance my research and collaborate globally.
+I received my Bachelor of Science in Artificial Intelligence from Beihang University in 2019, graduating as an Outstanding Graduate.

+I am actively seeking PhD positions focused on interdisciplinary and applied research.
+While my background is in AI and robotics, I am not limited to these fields—I am especially interested in identifying a specific domain (such as healthcare, environmental science, or industrial automation) where I can leverage my AI expertise to drive meaningful, real-world impact.
+I welcome opportunities to collaborate across fields and apply advanced AI methods to solve real-world pressing challenges.

 ---